awsdocs/aws-xray-developer-guide/doc-source/xray-daemon.md

 aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws
 ```

-Pull latest released version tag bu running the following command:
+Pull the latest released 3\.x version tag by running the following command:

 ```
-docker pull public.ecr.aws/xray/aws-xray-daemon:latest
+docker pull public.ecr.aws/xray/aws-xray-daemon:3.x
 ```

-Prior or alpha releases can be downloaded by replacing `latest` with `alpha` or a specific version number\.
+Prior or alpha releases can be downloaded by replacing `3.x` with `alpha` or a specific version number\.
 It is not recommended to use a daemon image with an alpha tag in a production environment\.

 ------
 #### [ Docker Hub ]

 The daemon can be found on [Docker Hub](https://hub.docker.com/r/amazon/aws-xray-daemon)\.
-To download the latest released version, run the following command:
+To download the latest released 3\.x version, run the following command:

 ```
-docker pull amazon/aws-xray-daemon:latest
+docker pull amazon/aws-xray-daemon:3.x
 ```

-Prior releases of the daemon can be released by replacing `latest` with the desired version\.
+Prior releases of the daemon can be released by replacing `3.x` with the desired version\.

 ------